areggalstyan/reforging/README.md

 ##### duration: int

-Specifies the duration of the effect.
+Specifies the duration of the effect in ticks (1 second = 20 ticks).

 ##### amplifier: int